robledop/experiment64/README.md

 # experiment 64

-An x86_64 hobby kernel with a tiny userland, a VFS layer, ext2/FAT32 support, and a libc/tiny shell for exercising the kernel interfaces.
+An x86_64 hobby kernel with a VFS layer, ext2/FAT32 support, and a libc/tiny shell for exercising the kernel interfaces.
 The tree builds with a cross-compiling `x86_64-elf-gcc` toolchain and runs under QEMU.

 ![Kernel splash](https://pazotto.com/img/experiment64/Screenshot2.png)